bZx Protocol (BZRX) Price Reaches $0.21 on Exchanges

-bZx Protocol (CURRENCY:BZRX) traded up 0.4% against the U.S. dollar during the one day period ending at 17:00 PM E.T. on February 20th.
-One bZx Protocol coin can now be bought for approximately $0.21 or 0.00000552 BTC on major cryptocurrency exchanges. bZx Protocol has a market capitalization of $85.18 million and $1.23 million worth of bZx Protocol was traded on exchanges in the last day.
-In the last seven days, bZx Protocol has traded down 14.1% against the U.S. dollar.
+bZx Protocol (CURRENCY:BZRX) traded down 12.9% against the dollar during the twenty-four hour period ending at 15:00 PM ET on February 21st. bZx Protocol has a total market cap of $85.06 million and $1.25 million worth of bZx Protocol was traded on exchanges in the last 24 hours.
+One bZx Protocol coin can now be bought for $0.21 or 0.00000551 BTC on major cryptocurrency exchanges.
+During the last week, bZx Protocol has traded down 13.5% against the dollar.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.